-To replace/refit a line filter (1), proceed as follows, (See Figure 23):
+To replace/refit a line filter (4), proceed as follows, (See Figure 21):

 - 1. Insert the line filter in the opening in the chassis (7).
 The P and N fast-on spade terminals should face up, and the ground terminal should face down. - 2.
-Insert and tighten the screws (6) holding the line filter, using Loctite in the threaded holes in the chassis. - 3.
+Insert and tighten the screws (18) holding the line filter, using Loctite in the threaded holes in the chassis. - 3.
 Connect the white wire (4a) from the power switch to line filter position N and the black wire (4b) from the power switch to line filter position P. - 4.
 Connect the green wire (4c) from the ground post to line filter position. - 5.
-If the pump inlet tube (5) was moved, reinstall the tube.

-- A dielectric strength test (Hi-Pot) and a protective bonding impedance test (ground continuity) should be performed on the STATIM unit at this stage.
-NOTE: These tests must be performed on the STATIM again once the work is completed and - the cover has been returned to the unit. - 7.
-Plug the power cord (3) into the line filter and the wall receptacle and turn the power switch (2) ON.
+If the pump inlet tube was moved, reinstall the tube. - 6.
+Reinstall the compressor assembly (6) using the four screws (5) retained from disassembly.
+Do not bend the thermocouple leads (7).
+See, Compressor. - A dielectric strength test (Hi-Pot) and a protective bonding impedance test (ground continuity) should be performed on the STAT/M unit at this stage.
+NOTE: These tests must be performed on the STAT/M again once the work is completed and the cover has been returned to the unit. - 8.
+Plug the power cord (1) into the line filter and the wall receptacle and turn the power switch (2) ON.
 Observe the LCD and indicator lights to determine that power is present.

-LCD DC Power Source for STATIM 2000 G4
+LCD DC Power Source for STATIM 5000 G4

-Removing and Replacing the STATIM 2000 G4 LCD DC Power Source
+Removing and Replacing the STATIM 5000 G4 LCD DC Power Source

 To remove the LCD DC power source, remove the cover and place it on its side next to the unit.
-Then follow these steps (see Figure 24):
+Then follow these steps (see Figure 22):

-- 1. Disconnect the DC power source wires (1) from the power source (2) located at the back of the unit. - 2.
-The DC power source bracket is held to the chassis by two screws, one from the back of the chassis.
-Remove the remaining screw (4) and cut the cable tie to lift clear from the unit.
+- 1. Disconnect the LCD DC power source wires (1) from the LCD controller board (2) located inside the unit fascia (3). - 2.
+Remove the two screws (4) holding the LCD DC power source bracket (5) to the chassis (6).
 To replace the LCD DC power source, reverse the removal instructions.